Military & Rescue Audio Systems

 Abletek has worked to support a number of military bases with upgrades and migration of their audio systems to include the re-recording of old existing tones/alarms.
 Designed and installed digitally through new media (WAV and MP3 files) for storage/playback - tones such as: Crash, Fire, NBC, Air Raid, All Clear.

-Military and Rescue Audio Clients: (example projects)
+Military & Rescue Clients: (example projects)

 Examples of our Military & Rescue Clients and Projects: (to see more, click HERE)

 (Military / MOD)

 - Public Address (PA) / Station 'Tannoy'

 - Specialist Transmission & Distribution Technology

 - Audio Messages / Playback for Incident Alarm